If your domain registrar *cough* GoDaddy *cough* is charging you for it they are ripping you off.

 I have used NameCheap for years and really like their chat support, but I will call them out as I see it.

-Google Domains has less upsells but each domain costs a little more than NameCheap.
-And because it’s Google, you aren’t going to get much customer support from them whereas with NameCheap, I’ve literally hit up their 24/7 customer service chat and ask them to set up a domain for me and connect it to my website.
+Google Domains has fewer upsells but each domain costs a little more than NameCheap.
+And because it’s Google, you aren’t going to get much customer support from them whereas, with NameCheap, I’ve literally hit up their 24/7 customer service chat and asked them to set up a domain for me and connect it to my website.

 Domain registrar companies to avoid: